 'Creating and exploiting fear of minorities is part of the Trump playbook,' said Rep. Judy Chu (D-CA), the first Chinese American woman elected to Congress.

-America First Policies, a Trump-aligned nonprofit that promotes his policies, wrote a post about the new virus, sometimes referred to as the Wuhan coronavirus, on Jan.
+America First Policies, a Trump-aligned nonprofit that promotes his policies, wrote a post about the new virus on Jan.
 29. In it, the authors criticized the Chinese government for allowing "potential disease carriers" to leave Wuhan during the Lunar New Year holiday and pushed racist tropes mocking Chinese food as dirty.

 "Wildlife is a sought after delicacy by China's growing middle class.
 (Bat bouillabaisse or kung pao mice anyone?)," the group wrote.

 The article was first flagged by American Bridge, a progressive opposition research organization.